dcunited001/dcunited001.github.io/_drafts/the-dark-side-of-nlp.md

         included by a handler at first: it is part of Covert NLP => it's fucking *covert*)

+- covert NLP, metaprogramming and over/under-determinedness of a target's logical evaluation of statements

+  - the goal is to encourage the target to consume statements which are less logical and to think in less-determined terms. when they exhibit compliance with someone feeding them "covert messages" that *are* layered with hidden messages, then the target may similarly trust other people and look for hidden meaning when it is not there.

+  - once you encourage a trusting target to give you write access to their mind's metaprogramming and they change how they process statements/logic, then they compel themselves to operate within under-determined information systems, where the truth of statements/beliefs is very difficult to verify.

+    - (1) this accelerates the development of magickal thinking,

+    - (2) it accelerates destabalization of any relationships which are not strong enough to tolerate having to deal with someone who may appear delusional

+    - (3) if the target is isolated, they will readily accept people who approach them because it's what the vulnerable person without options needs. any new relationships will be based on need, but the target will appear vulnerable to *general abuse*, since their metaprogramming surrounding communication and logical validation has been disrupted.

+    - (4) this all causes the target to appear delusional (if they even retain the prioritization of logically parsed statements over magickal parsing), which really pushes people away fast

+  - a targets near-total or total isolation robs them of receiving information -- whether incidental, implicit or intentionally passed to them -- which would make their internal information systems more determined.
+    - isolation induces vulnerabilities, robs the target of opportunity and makes them infinitely more predictable.
+    - in this context, a target who isn't completely isolated may be exposed to information causing them to consider logical inconsistencies and begin distrusting their handler(s) or the influences in their lives *who've worked so hard* to get the target into this state, exposing them to the risk of being the slimeist, invertabrate scum they are.

 ### Process Vulnerability Must Be Zero and So Must Legal Liability for Human Rights

 - before i get to NLP, i want to talk about some new